 - Take frequent rests in-between exercise routines

-- Take up exercises that involve active movement of your legs and arms such as walking, jogging or even swimming
+- Take up exercises that involve the active movement of your legs and arms such as walking, jogging, or even swimming

 - Exercise parts of your body especially hands through exercise kits that enable them such as sponge balls for your hands.
 Keeping one handy will help you regularly exercise your hand.